Akash1684/pyBuzz/README.md

 # pyBuzz
-A python script that sends weather forcast summary along with word of the day to your mobile phone
+A python script that sends weather forecast summary along with word of the day to your mobile phone

 ![](Screenshot.png)